Tiny Changes Let False Claims About COVID-19, Voting Evade Facebook Fact Checks

 Facebook relies on both human reviewers and artificial intelligence to catch posts that break its rules.
 But Avaaz's analysis suggests that net has holes through which false claims proliferate.

 In one example the group found, users shared a screenshot of a tweet claiming, falsely, that President Trump was deliberately infected with COVID-19 by "the left."
-Facebook overlaid a warning label on some versions of the post, saying independent fact checkers determined it was "false information," and linking to a USA Today article debunking the claim.
+Facebook overlaid a warning label on some versions of the post, saying independent fact-checkers determined it was "false information," and linking to a USA Today article debunking the claim.

 But Facebook did not apply the same label to versions of the message that were nearly identical, except with different backgrounds or croppings.